 You can sell your products directly to consumers through farmers markets, roadside stands, farm stands, and your own home.
 Online orders are permitted, which means you can take orders through a website or social media.
 However, shipping is not allowed, so every transaction must result in an in-person handoff.
 You cannot sell through retail stores or wholesale channels.

 Your annual gross sales cannot exceed $50,000.
 No permit, license, or registration is required before you start selling.
 Every product must carry the required disclaimer stating it was made in a home kitchen not subject to state or local health department inspection.
-New York's $50,000 revenue cap is relatively generous compared to many other states, giving your business meaningful room to grow.
+New York doesn't have a revenue cap which is extremely generous compared to many other states, giving your business meaningful room to grow.

 Annual Limit